For best experience please turn on javascript and use a modern browser!

 Each academic year is divided into two semesters.
 Semester 1 consists of a 16-week period running from September to December and a 4-week period in January.
 Similarly, Semester 2 consists of a 16-week period running from February to May and a 4-week period in June.
 Students typically take four courses during each 16-week period and one course during the 4-week period.
 This means each studen typically takes at least 10 courses per academic year (equivalent to 60 credits).

-The most up-to-date academic calendar (including semester start dates, class-free weeks and holidays) can be found via the link below.
+The academic calendar, including semester start dates, class-free weeks and holidays, can be found via the link below.

 • What subjects can I study at AUC ?